kanishka-linux/kawaii-player/README.md

 14. Library paths are set in '~/.config/kawaii-player/local.txt' file.
 If there is a problem setting it from gui then directly enter paths in **'local.txt'** file.

+15. If there is some problem with mpv/mplayer video playback, then try changing video output driver (vo) to gl or opengl, in the configuration files of mpv/mplayer. mpv config file is: '.config/mpv/config'; mplayer config file is: '.mplayer/config'.
+Users can also check other available video drivers using command 'mpv/mplayer -vo help'

-15. If there are some other problems, then turn on logging by setting 'LOGGING' to 'ON', in other_options.txt.
+16. If there are some other problems, then turn on logging by setting 'LOGGING' to 'ON', in other_options.txt.
 It will create 'kawaii-player.log' file in '~/.config/kawaii-player/tmp' folder.
 Users can analyse the log on their own or can post the log on github issues section.
 Or alternatively users can post console output if application was started from console.

-#### Troubleshooting for alternative method

-1. If Application Launcher in the menu is not working or programme is crashing then directly go to **"~/.config/kawaii-player/src/"**, open terminal there and run "python3 kawaii_player.py" or "python kawaii_player.py" as per your default python setup.
-If there is some problem in installation, then you will get idea about it, whether it is missing dependency or something else, or you can report the error as per the message in terminal.

-2. If the installation process does not create application launcher then find out whether the destination folder **"~/.local/share/applications/"** exists or not.
-If it does not exists then create one and repeat the process again.
-Otherwise users can try copying manually **"~/.config/kawaii-player/kawaii-player.desktop"** to either **"~/.local/share/applications/"** or "/usr/share/applications/"

-3. In LXDE, XFCE or Cinnamon ,any new entry of launcher in '~/.local/share/applications/' is instantly shown in Start Menu (In the case of this player, entry will be shown either in Multimedia or Sound & Video).
-In Ubuntu Unity you will have to either logout and login again or reboot to see the entry in Unity dash Menu.

 ## Documentation